rxt1077/ssh-container/labs/nft.md

-The purpose of this lab is to familiarize yourself with using [nftables](https://wiki.nftables.org/wiki-nftables/index.php/What_is_nftables%3F) to filter ports in Linux. nftables has replaced ipchains and iptables, but if you are familiar with either of those utilities nftables is very similar.
+The purpose of this lab is to familiarize yourself with using [nftables](https://wiki.nftables.org/wiki-nftables/index.php/What_is_nftables%3F) to filter ports in Linux. nftables has replaced ipchains and iptables but if you are familiar with either of those utilities nftables is very similar.

 ## General Setup